I. Abstract

 }

-Data variables represent measured or derived quantities.
-They are stored as multidimensional arrays with metadata attributes.
+Data variables represent primary measurements or derived quantities.
+They are encoded as multidimensional arrays linked to one or more dimensions and accompanied by descriptive metadata.

 |---|---|---|